When attaching a binding to your quilt, whether big or small, joining the ends can be tricky.

-In this video, Toby Lischko demonstrates four different ways to join quilt binding ends when binding you quilt, starting with one of the easier methods and progressing to ones that are harder.
+In this video, Toby Lischko demonstrates four different ways to join your ends when binding your quilt, starting with one of the easier methods and progressing to more difficult ones.

 After you’ve learned how to make binding for your quilt, how to bind a quilt, and how to both attach the binding to the quilt and miter the corners, the only thing left is learning how to join the quilting binding ends together.